TauntonandSomersetNHSTrust/ydh-toc-itk3/README.md

 The [ITK3 specification](https://digital.nhs.uk/services/interoperability-toolkit/developer-resources/itk3-test-harness/itk3-messaging-distribution-specification-versions) defines the structure and components of a FHIR resource bundle, but not the payload.

-The [Transfer of Care specification](https://digital.nhs.uk/services/interoperability-toolkit/developer-resources/transfer-of-care-specification-versions) defines FHIR resources that can be sent inside ITK3 structured bundles, such as eDocuments.
+The [Transfer of Care (ToC) specification](https://digital.nhs.uk/services/interoperability-toolkit/developer-resources/transfer-of-care-specification-versions) defines FHIR resources that can be sent inside ITK3 structured bundles, such as eDocuments.

 YDH will be looking at utilising the following Transfer of Care FHIR resources: